Sign Up

 • Does the television or radio give you special messages?

-GrandioseA believe that the person is someone of extreme importance
+GrandioseA belief that the person is someone of extreme importance

-PersecutoryA false belief that the person is being followed is under surveillance, being ridiculed or treated unfairly
+PersecutoryA false belief that someone is trying to harm the patient, the person is being followed, is under surveillance, is being ridiculed, or treated unfairly

 ReligiousBelief in a special status with God